-First, find the payment in your bank feed, and use the reconciliation feature to match it to the accounts receivable invoice for the 'On Account' sale.
-Sometimes you may receive a payment that applies to multiple invoices, for example, if the customer has multiple open 'On Account' sales in Vend and pays them all at once.
+First, find the payment in your bank feed, and use the reconciliation feature to match it to the accounts receivable invoice for the on account sale.
+Sometimes you may receive a payment that applies to multiple invoices, for example, if the customer has multiple open on account sales in Retail POS and pays them all at once.
 In this case, you'll need to make sure you match the payment to all the relevant sales.
 For more information on how to do this in Xero, click here.

-It's important to update your Vend sales whenever payment is received in Xero.
-Otherwise, your store staff might accidentally record a payment against a sale in Vend that is already paid off in Xero.
-This is also important so that your outstanding customer balances are up to date in both Vend and Xero.
+It's important to update your Retail POS sales whenever a payment is received in Xero.
+Otherwise, your store staff might accidentally record a payment against a sale in Retail POS that is already paid off in Xero.
+This is also important so that your outstanding customer balances are up to date in both Retail POS and Xero.

-Important: You should not add any more products to an 'On Account' sale in Vend if the invoice has already been posted to Xero.
-Adding extra products in Vend does not update the accounts receivable invoice in Xero.
+You should not add any more products to on account sales in Retail POS if the invoice has already been posted to Xero.
+Adding extra products in Retail POS does not update the accounts receivable invoice in Xero.

-Your customers may wish to pay off their account balance whilst they are in store.
+Your customers may wish to pay off their account balance while they are in store.

-If your customer has a total outstanding balance across more than one 'On Account' sale, they can pay any amount towards their total balance owing.
-To pay off multiple 'On Account' sales against a single customer in a single transaction in Vend, click here.
+If your customer has a total outstanding balance across more than one on account sale, they can pay any amount towards their total balance owing.
+To pay off multiple on account sales against a single customer in a single transaction in Retail POS, click here.

 Next, open the sale by clicking the arrow icon.
 This will bring you to the current sale screen.

-Finally, click 'Pay' and record the payment amount.
-If the customer is only making a partial payment, select 'On Account' again to put the remaining value of the sale back onto Account.
-Vend will automatically update Xero with the payment.
+Finally, click Pay and record the payment amount.
+If the customer is only making a partial payment, select on account again to put the remaining value of the sale back on account.
+Retail POS will automatically update Xero with the payment.

-You don't need to change anything in Xero (the dummy payment will close the invoice, and the refund amount, including in the day's register closure, will balance this).
+You don't need to change anything in Xero as the dummy payment will close the invoice, and the refund amount, including in the day's register closure, will balance this.

 Once your sale has been created in Xero, you'll need to reconcile the payments made to them with the deposits in your bank account.
-If the customer has paid you directly (e.g. credit card payment directly for invoice), you'll be able to locate the payment in your Xero bank feed and match it to the invoice.
+If the customer has paid you directly e.g. credit card payment directly for the invoice, you'll be able to locate the payment in your Xero bank feed and match it to the invoice.

-However, for many customers, the payment will be included in a larger bank deposit, such as the end of day takings deposit.
-This means you'll need to match this payment to the invoice for the account sale, as well as any other applicable transactions (such as the daily register closure).
-Check out Xero's help article for guidance on this.
+However, for many customers, the payment will be included in a larger bank deposit, such as the end-of-day takings deposit.
+This means you'll need to match this payment to the invoice for the account sale, as well as any other applicable transactions, such as the daily register closure.
+Refer to the Xero help article for guidance on this.

-It's really important to close all the registers in your store every day.
-If you've got staff, make sure you have a closing process for every register, in every outlet, each day.
-This should include counting the cash takings and removing them from the cash drawer, summing up your card/EFTPOS machine, if required, and closing the register(s) in Vend.
+It is essential to close all the registers in your store at the end of trading every day.
+If you have staff, make sure you have a closing process to follow for every register, in every outlet, each day.
+This should include counting the cash takings and removing them from the cash drawer, summing up your card/EFTPOS machine, if required, and closing the register(s) in Retail POS.

 What information is sent to Xero when you close your register?

-When you close a register in Vend, an accounts receivable invoice will be created in Xero.
+When you close a register in Retail POS, an accounts receivable invoice will be created in Xero.
 The invoice will include:

-Note: COGS calculated on open 'On Account' sales will also post to Xero at the time the sale is made, irrespective of whether payment has been taken.
+COGS calculated on open on account sales will also post to Xero at the time the sale is made, irrespective of whether payment has been taken.

 What happens if I deposit my payments weekly (into my bank account) or for more than one register at once?

 For many customers, the register closure payments will be included in a larger bank deposit, such as a weekly deposit or settlement from credit card processors.
 This means you'll need to match this payment to the invoice for all the applicable register closures.
-Check out Xero's help article for help with this.
+Refer to Xero's help article for further information about this.

-Important: It is very important that you use Vend's stock order feature when adding new product invetory.
+It is essential that you use the order stock feature in Retail POS when adding new product inventory.
 If you do not, your product costs will be incorrect.